ankushgupta05/SISTEC-Kaizen-Skills-Answer/StoryHindi.md

 The mother bird replied,
 “We will be safe only if we all try together.”

 All the birds flew to the nearby pond.
 They filled water in their beaks and poured it over the tree.
 The drops were small, but together they kept pouring.
 Slowly, the fire began to die down.

 After some time, the tree was saved.
 All the animals and birds in the forest were very happy.

 ---

 ✨ Moral:
 “Even a small effort can stop a big disaster, if everyone works together.”

 ---

+👉 I kept all your lines the same, only made them easy and clear.
-Would you like me to now create a side-by-side Hindi + English version (line by line) for this story?
-That way, you can directly compare and learn sentence patterns.
+Would you like me to now make a 4–5 lines spoken version for practice (like how you would tell it to a friend)?